For information about Globalscape, visit www.globalscape.com.

-When you install EFT, the EFT Admin Interface check box must also be selected.
-After you have installed EFT and the administration interface on one computer, you can install the administration interface on other computers for remote administration.
+When you install EFT Server, you must also select the EFT Admin Interface check box.
+After you have installed EFT Server and the administration interface on one computer, you can install the administration interface on other computers for remote administration.
 (To install the administration interface on a remote computer, refer to Installing the Administration Interface Remotely.)

 Click Next.
 The Installation type page appears.